It's whoa time: Burlington manager is made to order for pitching Bojangles

 “She’s photogenic, always smiling, always happy, always upbeat — of course, that’s who we want to be in our commercial,” Artis said.
 “Sherelle is just a very dedicated, hard worker.
 She takes pride in everything she does.
 She is exactly the kind of person we’re looking for at Bojangles.”

 Only 20 employees across the South were given the opportunity to be in the commercial.
-Among those, 12 were chosen.
-And just one of them came from Guilford County: Corbett.
+Among those, 12 were chosen, and only one of them came from Guilford County: Corbett.

 Chief Marketing Officer Jackie Woodward said the company chose Corbett because she has all the characteristics that make for an exceptional Bojangles employee.